things-to-do

 The Real Alcazar is one of the most beautiful palaces in Spain, a complex of Moorish, Gothic, and Renaissance buildings that has been a royal residence for over 700 years.
 The Spanish royal family still uses it when visiting Seville.

-The Mudejar Palace, built by Christian kings using Islamic craftsmen, is the highlight: intricate tilework, carved stucco, and horseshoe arches that rival anything in the Alhambra.
+The Mudejar Palace, built by Christian kings using Islamic craftsmen, is the highlight.
+Intricate tilework, carved stucco, and horseshoe arches that rival anything in the Alhambra.
 But the Alcazar offers more variety, from the Gothic Palace to the Renaissance additions to the beautiful gardens that stretch behind.

 Allow at least two hours, preferably more.
 The gardens alone deserve an hour of wandering.